Zaxarprod/eslint-plugin-tis-imports/README.md

 ## Usage

-Add `fsd-import` to the plugins section of your `.eslintrc` configuration file.
+Add `tis-imports` to the plugins section of your `.eslint.config.mjs` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```mjs
 import tisImportsPlugin from 'eslint-plugin-tis-imports'